uc-msft/working/SQL2019BDC-Unstaged/SQL2019BDC/02 - SQL Server BDC Components.md

  - In a Cloud Service
  - On premises

 These architectures are not mutually exclusive - you can install some components on-premises, and others as a service.
 Your connections can interconnect across these environments.
-You'll explore more about installing SQL Server BDC in the <i>Planning, Installation and Configuration</i> module.
+You'll explore more about installing SQL Server BDC in the <i>03 Planning, Installation and Configuration</i> module.

 <h3>Control Plane: Kubernetes Components</h3>